Hkattelu/Hkattelu.github.io/_posts/2016-01-06-Project-1-Minimal-Perfect-HashMap.markdown

 use case is somewhat specific.
 The lesson I learned here is that when you try to make something, you sure assure yourself that you really know what you are trying to make.
 Do this by looking through multiple sources, and maybe even trying specific use examples and see if it works.
-Also, creating test suites are very useful for these scenarios.
+Also, creating test suites is very useful for these scenarios.
 I originally implemented the whole thing wrong, but because I created a test suite I was able to test my program quickly, and identify the problems properly when I was refactoring.